Joining Services via Azure Managed Identity | Teleport

 Attach an identity to your Azure VM

-On the right side panel, click the Identity tab, then within the
+On the right side panel, click the Security/Identity tab, then within the

 Identity view, click the User assigned tab.
 Click +Add, then select